MS in Nursing

 Sample plans of study can be found on the Sinclair School of Nursing Master's webpage.

 Each candidate must pass a final examination to demonstrate mastery of the fundamental principles of the work included in the course of study offered for the degree.
-This requirement may be fulfilled by completion of a thesis or Master’s Exam (MS exam).
+This requirement may be fulfilled by completion of the Master’s Exam (MS exam).

 In the School of Nursing, the Master’s Examination (MS exam) consists of a paper that should reflect the graduate student's grasp and synthesis of the clinical and theoretical knowledge gained in the course of study.
 The MS exam is offered on a pass/fail basis.
 Students are required to discuss the focus of their MS exam early in their master’s program with their faculty advisor.
 The Critical Review of the Literature master’s exam is now the only option available.
 Details about the Master's examination can be found on the School of Nursing Master's Student Handbook.

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Nursing program and the minimum requirements of the Office of Graduate Studies.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied.

 * Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in various states/.
 You may find more information at this link: http://online.missouri.edu/about/stateauthorization.aspx.